 For safety purposes, all visitors must report to the school office and obtain a visitor's permit.
 Visitors will be expected to abide by the same regulations governing our student body.
 In order to receive a permit, visitors will be required to submit a valid driver's license or state ID card which will be screened for security purposes.
+Passports cannot be accepted as valid ID due to the security screening system operated by the district.
 Visitors must report to the school offices and sign out before leaving the campus.
 Visitors may pick up the picture ID when the visitor badge is returned to the office.